Moonshots and behaviour change.

 He might have a point.
 The horse and cart didn’t marginally evolve into the car, and blockbuster didn’t tweak itself into Netflix.
 Sometimes products and services need to be completely redesigned.
 Especially in a VUCA world where disruption is the new normal, technological change is exponential and [insert your own cliché here].

-Well, I don’t think that’s an option in our world – it’s a dangerous illusion.
+Well, I don’t think that’s an option – it’s a dangerous illusion.
 There’s no silver bullet, no transformational 10x act, that will encourage your employees to be more collaborative, more innovative, more inclusive or agile.
 When you put your faith in initiatives that make that kind of claim, you give yourself a license to avoid the hard work.
 Which is methodical, relentless, persistent change.

 I accept the need for balance.
 Master Splinter always said that the true power of the turtles came when they were together as one.
 But when it comes to behaviour and culture change, the inspiring leader (Leonardo), the reckless firebrand (Raphael) and the one who just wants to eat pizza (Michelangelo) are already well represented.